-How to Work With Minky FabricTips for working with this plush fabric
+How to Select and Sew Minky FabricTips for working with this plush fabric

 Minky is a soft, 100 percent polyester knitted fabric that feels similar to faux fur.
 Typically, it features a short pile, sometimes with small raised polka dots.
 However, it can be found with a longer pile, usually no more than 15.0 mm.
 The difference between minky and faux fur is in the backing: Minky has a thinner, more flexible backing and has more drape than most faux furs.
 Minky can be machine-washed with cold water and tumble-dried on low heat.